Find out if you are eligible for a Blue Badge

 Equalities Act 2010: should you require a reasonable adjustment or assistance to complete an application for a Blue Badge, please contact 01225 713002

+We no longer send renewal reminders.
 We would advise you to apply to renew your badge 8-12 weeks before the expiry date.
 We are unable to process renewal applications more than 12 weeks in advance.

 The Badge and its concessions can only be used by employees of the organisation for the purpose of transporting disabled people who would themselves be eligible for an individual Blue Badge.